smakubi/biglake-finegrained-lab/README.md

 ### 4.16.
 Row Access Policies
 Create Row Access Policies, one for each user - dunkin_user@ and buffalo_user@ -
-1. Row Access Policy for the BigLake table brandsales called 'Dunkin_filter' associated with the IAM group dunkin-sales@ on filter Brand="Dunkin Donuts"
+1. Row Access Policy for the BigLake table brandsales called 'dunkin_filter' associated with the IAM group dunkin-sales@ on filter Brand="Dunkin Donuts"
-2. Row Access Policy for the BigLake table brandsales called 'Buffalo_filter' associated with the IAM group buffalo-sales@ on filter Brand="Buffalo Wild Wings"
+2. Row Access Policy for the BigLake table brandsales called 'buffalo_filter' associated with the IAM group buffalo-sales@ on filter Brand="Buffalo Wild Wings"

 <hr>